Canoeing in the Wilderness by Henry David Thoreau

 Loved it.

-I’d recommend this to anyone.
 I found it to be an incredibly relaxing read especially during these moments in time, the perfect novella, palette cleanser, reflective, a great way to gain perspective and become grounded and mindful of the lovely things in life.

 I loved how soothing the writing rhythm was, both poetic and philosophical, yet easily attainable and enjoyable without being overly complicated.
 It read with ease as if I was sitting around a campfire listening to the master tell stories of great adventure and oral tradition.